 Different breeds age at different speeds.
 The general rule of thumb is that larger dog breeds age more rapidly than smaller dog breeds.
 To check the specific age timeline for your dog it’s important to consult your vet as other factors are taken into consideration when judging whether a dog is considered senior or not.

-Your dog’s medical history needs to be considered when assessing the age of your dog.
+Your dog’s medical history needs to be considered.
 Like humans, genetics and environment can play a big role in a dog’s ageing process.
 Taking into consideration their health status and history important.

 Another important factor for determining the seniority of your dog.
 You can do this by evaluating aspects of their lifestyle such as the amount of exercise/activity, diet, nutrition and nature.

-Senior dogs need different types of care, diet and nutrients but the advice is not one size fits all; every breed and individual dog is different.
+Senior dogs need different types of care, diet and nutrients but the advice is not one size fits all.
+Every breed and individual dog is different.
 Monitor your dog’s progress and alter their diet and lifestyle accordingly as they age.
-Don’t forget to consult your vet before making any changes and if you have any concerns about your dog’s routine.

 We recommend you consult your vet before making any changes and if you have any concerns about your dog’s routine or specific needs.